 Shawn Achor relays this point well in his Ted Talk.
 He says:

-‘If you can raise somebody’s level of positivity in the present, then their brain experiences what we now call a happiness advantage, which is your brain at positive performs significantly better than it does at negative, neutral or stressed.’
+‘If you can raise somebody’s level of positivity in the present, then their brain experiences what we now call a happiness advantage, which is your brain on positive performs significantly better than it does at negative, neutral or stressed.’

 While it may be great to encourage positivity in the learning environment, the quality of teaching must still remain high.
 Accelerated learning courses do just that.

-It encourages problem solving
+It encourages problem-solving

 There are many reasons why people should try new things in life; they inspire us to discover new ideas, to boost confidence and to just generally break up the usual routines.

 Accelerated learning courses are constructed with this in mind.
 They encourage learners to break out of their comfort zones and think out-of-the-box.
-These are the exact skills that are required to tackle problem solving.
+These are the exact skills that are required to tackle problem-solving.

-Problem solving is also an important step towards developing critical thinking.
+Problem-solving is also an important step towards developing critical thinking.